 Suspicious of the South, they built up their military might to deter invasion.
 They ran up massive debts to the USSR, China and Japan.
-By 1980 they defaulted on their loans and the economy has been contracting ever since.
-The collapse of Soviet Communism left new pauper Russia unimpressed with its poverty-stricken debtor.
+By 1980 they defaulted on loans and the economy has been contracting ever since.
+The collapse of Soviet Communism left Russia unimpressed with its poverty-stricken debtor.
 DPRK increasingly relied on China as its only open border.
 Il-sung refused to consider Gorbachev’s perestroika because he knew it led to glasnost.
 He died in 1994 and first son and heir apparent Kim Jong-il took over.

 Born in 1942, Jong-il spent his first years in Siberia with his parents.
-His father commanded the 1st battalion of the 88th Brigade, a Red Army unit made up of Chinese and Korean exiles.
+His father commanded the 1st battalion of the 88th Brigade, a Red Army unit of Chinese and Korean exiles.
 Jong-il was born in Vyatskoye, a fishing village near Khabarovsk where the railway turns south to Vladivostok.
 As a schoolboy, Jong-il was interested in politics and Marxist literature.
-He learned English in Malta and as early as 1980, was effective head of the politburo with only his father to look up to.
+He learned English in Malta and in 1980, was effectively head of the politburo with only his father above him.
 He inherited his father’s personality cult and was named head of the armed forces in 1991.
 With Jong-il making all the decisions since they defaulted on their debts, North Korea’s economy collapsed.

-When Il-Sung finally collapsed in 1994, aged 82, Jong-il was undisputed leader.
+When Il-Sung finally collapsed in 1994 aged 82, Jong-il was undisputed leader.
 The US were worried by his nuclear ambitions and threats to leave the Nuclear Non Proliferation Treaty.
 The countries signed an Agreed Framework as one of Jong-il’s first achievements in office.
 It allowed the DPRK to continue developing nuclear technology at foreign expense but with light water reactors rather than the nuclear proliferating graphite reactors they already had.